Autumn walk to Oak Hill’s fire tower

 In kindness to the trails and their maintainers, I’ll wait until mud season is over before I pay another visit here.
 But I will be back.

-Back to Oak Hill
+Back to Oak Hill trails, Concord NH

-Over the ten years I’ve been keeping this blog, there’s one unassuming little post that keeps getting hits every single month: my walk to the Oak Hill fire tower where Concord meets Loudon, New Hampshire.
-Is it the “fire tower” phrase that keeps the search engines happy, or does Concord have a lot of enthusiastic local walkers?
+Over the years I’ve maintained this blog, there’s one unassuming little post that keeps getting hits every single month: my walk to the Oak Hill fire tower where Concord meets Loudon.
+Is it the “fire tower” phrase that keeps the search engines happy, or does New Hampshire’s capital city have a lot of enthusiastic local walkers?

 Either way, the Oak Hill trails deserve the attention.
 They’re pleasant, easy, varied, and only a few minutes away from downtown Concord.
 I headed there after some work at the State House recently, knowing that I could only spare a half hour or so.